Techman1803/Student-Registration/README.md

 # Student-Registration
-Student registration Project By using Java Jframe in NetBeans
+Student registration Project By using MySQL DataBase and Java Jframe in NetBeans
-# Student-Registration

 # Project-Documentation